Project by Robert Searle

 TFE is also regarded by many as being very similiar to Social Credit(Socred), and Modern Monetary Reform, or MMT (notably based on Chartalism, or Neo-Chartalism).
 Both notably believe in the responsible creation of new debt-free money.

-However, Advanced Stage TFE gives policy makers, and technocrats full confidence that newly created money could be "safely" created in contrast arguably to "conventional" methods notably suggested in MMT, and Social Credit.
+Advanced Stage TFE gives policy makers, and technocrats full confidence that newly created money could be "safely" created in contrast arguably to "conventional" methods notably suggested in MMT, and Social Credit.
 Moreover, in TFE they would be electronic, and instantaneous unlike raising (inflation)taxation, and interest rates.
-The two latter methods could be phased out altogether.
+The two latter methods could possibly be phased out altogether.

 Some people would say that the notion of creating new non-repayable money is funny money.
 But as we have seen here in connection with banks they themselves create it ex nihilo as something repayable.
-Moreover, we are not discussing easy money because controls on its electronic issuance would be legally credible, and transparent.
+Moreover, in TFE itself we are not discussing easy money because controls on its electronic issuance would be legally credible, and transparent.

 For some, the notion that new money could be created at the push of a button is socially unacceptable.
 Yet, social, economic, and political injustice is also unacceptable especially if there is a lack of conventional earned funding available to back up NGOs, (green) businesses, and governments to deal with it.This gives newly created money a new higher value, and ethical dimension as never before.